J-1 Visa Guide for Exchange Visitors

 COLLEGE AND UNIVERSITY STUDENT PROGRAM

-This option allows university or college students to participate in up to 24 months of academic program in the United States.
-This is different than the F1 visa.
-On an F1, the primary intent is to complete a full-time program at an accredited school.
+This option allows university or college students to participate in an academic program in the United States.
+For non-degree students, participation may be limited to up to 24 months.
+This is different from the F-1 visa, where the primary intent is to complete a full-time academic program at an accredited school.

 To participate in the student program, you must: